ciwchris/blog/posts/science-is-peculiar-in-decision-making.md

 ### Science is peculiar

-There were two points in particular which stood out to me while listening to the podcast which motivated to read the paper.
+There were two points in particular which stood out to me while listening to the podcast which motivated me to read the paper.
 The first addresses a question he often receives from his colleague concerning the apparent inconsistent approach between the way he approaches his scientific work and his religious life.
 In the paper he writes:

 > Both my colleague and my postdoc were struck by the apparent inconsistency in my adoption of religious beliefs without similarly rigorous standards of proof.
 >